Aqua Teen Hunger Force season 8

-Aqua Unit Patrol Squad 1 (or AUPS1) is the alternative title given to the eighth season of the animated television series, Aqua Teen Hunger Force.
-Season eight originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
+The eighth season of the animated television series Aqua Teen Hunger Force, alternatively titled Aqua Unit Patrol Squad 1 (or AUPS1), originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 Season eight premiered with the two-part episode "Allen" on May 8, 2011, and May 15, 2011, respectively; and ended with "Last Dance for Napkin Lad" on July 24, 2011, with a total of ten episodes.
-The show is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl Brutananadilewski in a suburban neighborhood in Seattle, Washington, which is completely identical to their former New Jersey home seen in past seasons.
+The show is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl Brutanunanulewski in a suburban neighborhood in Seattle, Washington, which is completely identical to their former New Jersey home seen in past seasons.
 In May 2015, this season became available on Hulu Plus, and in May 2020, it became available on HBO Max.

 Season eight is the first season in which the alternative titles for each season gag was set into place, starting with Aqua Unit Patrol Squad 1.
 Episodes in season eight were written and directed by Dave Willis and Matt Maiellaro.
 Almost every episode in this season features a special guest appearance, which continues a practice used in past seasons.
 Dave Willis and Matt Maiellaro received Annie Award nominations for writing in the season eight episode, "The Creditor".
 This season has been made available on DVD, and other forms of home media, including on demand streaming.